podfuse676-jpg/foodiefrenzy/README.md

 1. **Email/Password** - Traditional registration and login
 2. **Phone/SMS** - Phone number verification with SMS codes

+## Menu Organization

+The application organizes menu items in the following exact order:

+1. Home
+2. Products
+3. Hot Beverages
+4. Cold Beverages
+5. Hot Food
+6. Exotic Chips
+7. Exotic Drinks
+8. Grocery
+9. Novelties
+10. Car Accessories
+11. Smokes & Vapes

+Items are filtered and displayed based on their category tag.
+For proper loading, ensure grocery items are tagged with the exact "Grocery" category.

+## Modifiers

+Food items support modifier groups for customization (e.g., extras, spices, add-ons).
+Modifiers are displayed below items in the ordering UI and can be selected before adding items to the cart.
+Modifier groups are defined in the backend and linked to main items.

 ## Deployment

 The application is designed for deployment on: